blakeblackshear/frigate/docs/docs/configuration/review.md

 By default all detections that do not qualify as an alert qualify as a detection.
 However, detections can further be filtered to only include certain labels or certain zones.

-By default a review item will only be marked as an alert if a person or car is detected.
-This can be configured to include any object or audio label using the following config:

 ```yaml
 # can be overridden at the camera level
 review: